 Scanning a large website very often takes a long time.
 Using the default settings, Acunetix Web Vulnerability Scanner will first try to identify all the pages using various crawling techniques, and will then proceed to scan the pages that have been identified.
 While Acunetix WVS does employ various techniques to minimise the scan time, you would sometimes need to fine-tune the scan settings to avoid needless scan delays.
-In this article, we will look at one technique that can be used to minimise the time taken to scan websites that make use of templates.
+In this article, we will look at techniques that can be used to minimise the time taken to scan large and template-based websites.

 Nowadays, websites are mostly dynamic; they are built using a few templates, which are used to create the site’s numerous pages.
 Data is often retrieved from a database, and inserted into the templates to create the pages.
 Often, a large site makes use of less than 50 template pages, and often, the vulnerabilities exist and need to be fixed in the template pages.